zagrebmukerjee/ZagrebClassNotes/Econ Notes/Econ 550 Notes/Econometrics I - Foundations of Probability.md

 	- We can write $A \cup B = A \cup (A^c \cap B)$
 	- So $P(A \cup B) = P(A) + P(A^c \cap B) = P(A) + P(B) - P(A \cap B)$.

+### Intuition for the Axioms

+So why these particular axioms?
+- Why countable, rather than finite additivity?
+Suppose our experiment is infinite tosses of a fair coin; thus the outcome space is any infinite sequence of $\{0,1\}$.
+	- We can easily create finite events: the outcome of the first $n$ tosses is more than $n/2$ heads, etc.

 ## Measure (basic intro)